pichiw/pichiwmap/README.md

 ## Done

 - Basic map rendering sample (cmd/sample)
-- Gesture / mouse panning
+- Gesture / mouse panning and zooming
 - Manual lat/lon/zoom entry
 - Animtated keyboard panning

-## TODO

-- Gesture / mouse zooming
 - Abstract the map logic from the rendering logic
   - Push all map logic into the "pichiwmap" package and a "pmwebgl" implementation of the renderer.
   - Make UX friendly (`map, err := NewMap("divid")`)

+## TODO

+- Handle edge of the decidedly non-flat Earth.
-- Refinement of cache/loading
+- Refinement of cache/loading (on-going)
 - Markers, polygons, etc.
 - JavaScript hooks to allow non-wasm/go programmers to utilize the map